xTeKc/StorageEth/README.md

 # StorageEth
-Store Data using Solidity smart contract.
+Store Data using a Solidity smart contract.